‘This is war’: France burns amid angry protests after teenager shot dead by police

 "I don't blame the police," Mounia said, before adding that the officer "didn't have to kill my son".

-A police presence had been notably absent throughout the 90-minute ‘marche blanche’, but the crowd’s chants were directed at them: “No Justice, No Peace”.
+A police presence had been notably absent throughout the 90-minute ”marche blanche”, but the crowd’s chants were directed at them: “No justice, no peace”.
 When the lines of officers finally appeared, those mourning Nahel’s death finally had a target for their anger.

-There had been no signs of violence before the first canisters of tear gas dropped into the crowd, but as soon as the clouds began to billow, dozens of protesters retaliated with fireworks pointed in the direction of armoured police.
+There had been no signs of violence before the first canisters of tear gas dropped into the crowd, but as soon as the clouds began to billow, dozens of protesters retaliated with fireworks pointed in the direction of armoured police cars.
 Loose concrete was thrown at nearby buildings, smashing their glass facades, while a nearby digger was set alight.
 Protesters scrawled "Vengeance for Nahel" across buildings and bus shelters.

 The unrest has spread to other French cities, from Toulouse in the south to Lille in the north, as frustrations over police violence erupted in scenes reminiscent of the Paris riots of 2005.
 Then, unrest convulsed France for three weeks and forced then-president Jacques Chirac to declare a state of emergency.

 That wave of violence erupted in the Paris suburb of Clichy-sous-Bois and spread across the country following the death of two young people electrocuted in a power substation as they hid from police.
-Two officers were acquitted in a trial ten years later.
-Not since that year has there been a protracted crisis of this kind.
+Two officers were acquitted in a trial 10 years later.

 This time the spark was the shooting of Nahel during Tuesday's morning rush hour.
-He initially failed to stop after the Mercedes AMG he was driving, with two passengers inside was spotted in a bus lane.
+He initially failed to stop after the Mercedes AMG he was driving, with two passengers inside, was spotted in a bus lane.
 Two police officers caught up with the car in a traffic jam.

 When the car made to drive off, one officer fired at close range through the driver's window.
 Nahel died from a single shot through his left arm and chest, Nanterre public prosecutor Pascal Prache said.